• Skip to primary navigation

 Jamaican Jerk Sauce Recipe

-This Jamaican jerk sauce recipe is made with fiery Scotch Bonnet peppers, aromatics and spices, a must for spicy sauce lovers, great with chicken or shrimp!
+This Jamaican jerk sauce recipe is made with fiery Scotch Bonnet peppers, aromatics and spices, a Caribbean flavor blast, great with chicken or shrimp!
+A must for spicy food lovers.

 Save Recipe Saved!